demisto/content/Packs/MicrosoftCloudAppSecurity/Integrations/MicrosoftCloudAppSecurity/README.md

 #### Context Output
-Because the api does not return a value relevant to this command, this command has no outputs.
+Because the API does not return a value relevant to this command, this command has no outputs.

 #### Command Example